-Figure 10 shows that FTEs in higher education institutions have increased by over 23,000 since 1989.
+Figure 10 shows that FTEs in higher education institutions have increased by over 26,000 since 1989.

-The majority of this increase (over 16,000 FTEs) has been in positions paid from funds other than those appropriated by the Texas Legislature (prior to 1998, this number represents the number of FTEs paid from funds outside of the State Treasury).
+The majority of this increase (nearly 17,000 FTEs) has been in positions paid from funds other than those appropriated by the Texas Legislature.